'I own the whole Viaduct': Woman parked over footpath claims she's entitled to park there

 But the woman refused to move, standing her ground and labelling Khoo as a rude person before saying she was waiting for someone to move bollards.

-The woman continued to try explain she was allowed to park there and Khoo eventually conceded and walked around the car to get past.
+The woman continued to try explain she was allowed to park there and Khoo eventually conceded and moved around the car to get past.

 However, Auckland Transport spokesman Mark Hannan told the Herald it is an offence for anyone, regardless of status, to block the footpath.